DARK HISTORY OF

 TO BE CONTINUED

 WOW….
 MY GOODNESS….
 YOU SHOULD BE SHOCKED AT WHAT YOU HAVE JUST READ.
-TO THINK THAT CHURCH….
+TO THINK THAT A CHURCH….
 POPES….
 COULD HAVE SUCH POWER OVER PEOPLE AND NATIONS, AS TO BE ABLE TO TORTURE THEM, HAVE THEM PUT TO DEATH, OFTEN BEING BURNT AT THE STAKE; TO TORTURE THEM TO RECANT WHAT THEY BELIEVED.
-TO HAVE CHURCH SO BLINDED TO THE TRUTH OF SCIENCE, CORRECT SCIENCE, CHURCH SO MUCH IN FALSE THEOLOGY, ITS WRONG UNDERSTANDING OF BIBLICAL VERSES…… WELL IT ALL BLOWS ME AWAY, IS UTTERLY DISGRACEFUL, AND AS EVIL AS POWER CORRUPTS.
+TO HAVE A CHURCH SO BLINDED TO THE TRUTH OF SCIENCE, CORRECT SCIENCE, A CHURCH SO MUCH IN FALSE THEOLOGY, ITS WRONG UNDERSTANDING OF BIBLICAL VERSES…… WELL IT ALL BLOWS ME AWAY, IS UTTERLY DISGRACEFUL, AND AS EVIL AS POWER CORRUPTS.
 THEY SAY POWER CORRUPTS, AND FULL POWER CORRUPTS FULLY!

 MOST OF THIS AS TO WHAT YOU HAVE READ, IS HARDLY EVER TAUGHT IN THE SCHOOLS, CERTAINLY NOT TAUGHT IN ROMAN CATHOLIC SCHOOLS.